LeeMorinUCF/QMB3311S22/demo_11_PP_Ch_07_Methods/README.md

 Python programmers almost *never* call these special methods directly but it helps to understand how Python works.
+Behind every operator for a class of objects is an equivalent method that gets evaluated in the background.

 Here are some methods for class ```int```: